-- Irrevocable MQT The countable amount of the corpus is the maximum amount the trustee can disburse to (or for the benefit of) the client, using his full discretionary power under the terms of the trust.
+- Revocable MQT The entire corpus of the trust is an available resource to the client.
+Resources comprising the corpus are subject to individual resource exclusions, if applicable, since the client can access these resources.
+An exception is exclusion of the home for institutionalized recipients.
+Home property loses its excluded status when transferred into an MQT. - Irrevocable MQT The countable amount of the corpus is the maximum amount the trustee can disburse to (or for the benefit of) the client, using his full discretionary power under the terms of the trust.
 Resources transferred to an irrevocable MQT lose individual resource consideration.
-For example, home property transferred to such a trust can no longer be excluded as home property but is included in the value of the corpus. - o If the trustee has unrestricted access to the corpus and has discretionary power to disburse the entire corpus to the client (or to use it for the client's benefit), then the entire corpus is an available resource to the client. - o If the trust does not specify an amount for distribution from the corpus of the trust or from income produced by the corpus, but the trustee has access to and use of both corpus and income, the entire amount is an available resource to the client. - o If the trust permits a specified amount of trust income to be distributed to the client (or to be used for his benefit), but these distributions are not made, then client's countable resources increase cumulatively by the undistributed amount.
+For example, home property transferred to such a trust can no longer be excluded as home property but is included in the value of the corpus.

+- If the trustee has unrestricted access to the corpus and has discretionary power to disburse the entire corpus to the client (or to use it for the client's benefit), then the entire corpus is an available resource to the client. - If the trust does not specify an amount for distribution from the corpus of the trust or from income produced by the corpus, but the trustee has access to and use of both corpus and income, the entire amount is an available resource to the client. - If the trust permits a specified amount of trust income to be distributed to the client (or to be used for his benefit), but these distributions are not made, then client's countable resources increase cumulatively by the undistributed amount.